Partnering with a range of leading research and extension organisations.

 Change: No real change happens unless there is resistance – it’s about harnessing that energy to bounce forward.

 How do you change behaviour of people?
 What are those triggers of change that people will either use as a motivator or a blockage to progress?
 How do you ensure all people are on the “same page” while allowing for individual difference?

-Participants will develop their own change management matrix.
-Strategies to overcome resistance behaviours and attitudes will be developed and implemented.
+Participants developed their own change management matrix.
+Strategies to overcome resistance behaviours and attitudes were developed and implemented.

 When it’s all said and done, there needs to be more done than said

-This session will build on the decisions that have been made during the previous modules, providing strategies to both measure and sustain change within the business.
-There will be a focus on operational planning processes and management mechanisms to ensure the business is effectively managed and continuously works toward its agreed objectives.
+This session built on the decisions made during the previous modules, providing strategies to both measure and sustain change within the business.
+There was a focus on operational planning processes and management mechanisms to ensure the business is effectively managed and continuously works toward its agreed objectives.

 Accountability, from internal and external sources, is powerful in keeping people focusing on doing what they say they are going to do.

-An operational plan covering all elements of the agreed business plan will be implemented, evaluated and measured, ensuring strategies and behaviours are consistent with the aspirations of the business.
-Management mechanisms and reporting lines will be included to ensure the vision is turned into reality
+An operational plan covering all elements of the agreed business plan was developed, evaluated and measured, ensuring strategies and behaviours are consistent with the aspirations of the business.
+Management mechanisms and reporting lines were included to ensure the vision is turned into reality